The UWB chip integrated in the mobile phone multiplies the possibilities of using indoor positioning in various use cases in everyday life!

 The biggest gamblers in the mobile market have awakened to the new opportunities brought by indoor positioning.
-The race to adopt new technology and develop applications is in full speed.
+The race to adopt the new technology and develop applications is in full speed.

 Nowadays, mobile phone GPS and map applications act as a good navigator outdoors, but indoor navigation is not possible.
 Bluetooth for mobile phones is only capable of approximate positioning in very open areas.
 That is why phones are now integrating Ultra Wide Band (UWB) technology based on radio signals.
 Its use enables efficient, accurate and secure indoor positioning, all in one package.